Divested-Mobile/CIP-Kernel-Sec/README.md

 Various scripts, written in Python 3, are in the `scripts` subdirectory.
 Supporting modules are in the `kernel_sec` subdirectory beneath that.
-They require PyYAML (packaged in Debian as python3-yaml).
+They require PyYAML and html5lib (packaged in Debian as python3-yaml and python3-html5lib).

 * `scripts/import_debian.py` - import information from Debian's
 `kernel_sec` project.
 It includes all issues that Debian considers